 - lead to greater knowledge about total water management.

 The tree varieties planted are forest red gum, grey ironbark, spotted gum, grey box, grey gum, Gympie messmate and a hybrid clone of the forest red gum and swamp mahogany.
 They are planted according to where the most suitable soil conditions are for each variety.
 To date, the trees are growing at much faster rates than occurs under natural conditions.

 The water reuse program also stretches to the Hervey Bay Airport Industrial Estate where businesses can access recycled water for their landscaping.

 Would you like to use recycled water?
-Click here for more information.
+Head to the Recycled Water Application webpage for more information.

 Raw water from the Burrum raw water system enters the treatment plant and undergoes a raw water test.

 The pH of the raw water is increased using hydrated lime dosing.

 The water is treated with aluminium sulphate to promote coagulation and flocculation, then polymer dosing is employed to induce better solids separation in the reactivator clarifiers.

 Settled water from the clarifiers is pH corrected using hydrated lime and an oxidising agent is used to convert soluble manganese to its insoluble form.

 The settled water is then filtered, pH corrected and then disinfected.
 The final product is held in large storage reservoirs ready for distribution to customers.